Property Owners

 Tupper Lake Scott Chartier

-If your property is in the Adirondack Park consider having the Regional Inlet Invasive Plant Program (RIIPP) help eradicate the knotweed.
+If your property is in the Adirondack Park consider having Regional Inlet Invasive Plant Program (RIIPP) help eradicate the knotweed.
 Check out the RIIPP sheet, and slide show.
-There is no cost to property owner by the RIIPP, though tax-deductible donations are essential for these efforts to continue.
+There is no cost to property owner with treatments supported by donations to RIIPP, through the Saranac Lake Rotary Foundation - RIIPP fund.

 The first step is to contact the Invasive Plant Coordinator (IPC) for your area.
-IPCs include:
+Current and former RIIPP IPCs are listed below.
+Check with Doug Johnson to learn how you could become a volunteer coordinator for your town.

 Blue Mountain Lake Ellen Collins